abdullahodibat/Design-Pattern-Examples/README.md

 # Design-Pattern-Examples
-Basic Examples of Design Patterns
+Basic Examples of Some Design Patterns.